What is an Honors Contract?

 - Very important!
 What will happen if the contracted work is not satisfactory?
 Will this be reflected in a lower course grade?
 It is vital that the criteria by which your work will be evaluated, and the consequences for unsatisfactory work, be stated clearly and explicitly.
 This is for your own protection.

 The Honors College may approve your proposal as written, reject it, or request more information before making a decision.
 Once your proposal is approved, the Honors College will sign it and send a copy to both the student and the instructor.
 Approved contracts receive a transcript comment "transcript note" of Honors after the fact, once the registrar is notified by Honors that the coursework has been completed.

 Once the contract is approved, work will proceed according to the timetable established in the contract.
 Like all creative work, your project will change and grow as you work on it and learn more about the subject and the resources available to you.
 This is entirely normal, and few completed projects wind up exactly as envisaged in the proposal.

 In some cases, there may come a point at which you and the instructor agree to alter your project so substantially that the approved proposal is no longer an adequate guide for the completion and evaluation of your work.
 If so, you should submit an amended Honors contract proposal describing the new criteria for completion and assessment.

 Stage Four: Submission of the Completed Work and Contract Completion Form

-If a presentation or performance is part of your proposal, invite the Honors Director to attend.
+If a presentation or performance is part of your proposal, invite members of the Honors College to attend.
 As soon as the contracted work is complete and approved by the instructor, you must submit a copy of the work and the Honors Contraction Completion Form to the Honors Center.
 These must be submitted no later than 3:00 PM on the last day of the final examination period.